pacoccino/ai-mask/README.md

 [Download extension](#) | [Supported apps](#supported-apps) | [Integration guide](#for-integrators)

-> This is an experimental project at an MVP stage. **Feedback will be greatly appreciated for the future of this project.**
+> This is an experimental project at an MVP stage.
+> **Feedback will be greatly appreciated for the future of this project.**

 ## What ?

-AI-Mask is a chrome **web extension** that execute **AI** models **in-browser** for apps which needs it, for **free**, and with full-**privacy**.
+AI-Mask is a chrome **web extension** that serves as a gateway to  **AI** models execution.
+It runs model **on-device** for apps which needs it, for **free**, and with full-**privacy**.

+See it as the [Metamask](https://metamask.io/) of AI.

 ## Why ?

 On-device AI inference is getting quite a traction recently.
 Most of our devices are already capable of executing machine learning models and software compatibility is ready.

 Thanks to some [amazing](https://github.com/mlc-ai/web-llm) [libraries](https://github.com/xenova/transformers.js), running machine learning models in the browser has become ridiculously easy, accelerated with WASM and WebGPU.
-This means they'll work and exploit full capacity on virtually any device, hardware and operating system.
+This means they'll work and run at full-performance on virtually any device, hardware and operating system.

-But SOTA web libraries store models in the browser cache, which is per-domain.
+But SOTA web inference libraries store models in the browser cache, which is per-domain.
 This means that if multiple web apps use the same models, it needs to be downloaded once per domain, which can use a lot of disk space.

 With this extension, the models are cached only once and served to the websites conveniently though an unified SDK.

+## Future

+This is a test to see if it's interesting and getting traction from users and app developers.

+Another major feature planned is also to proxy requests to OpenAI-like APIs.
+Users would store their API keys in the extension, and apps would query the extension to run models.

+This would solve:
+- Users won't have to share API keys with non-trusted apps anymore
+- Users won't share private data with apps
+- App developers won't need to have a backend server which proxies API request to alleviate cors problem and manipulate responses

 ## Usage